 Listeners of last week’s podcast know that after two long weekends spent tiling the duplex, we completed all six of the floors ourselves (two mudrooms and four bathrooms!) but we decided to hire out the four remaining shower surrounds in order to keep things on schedule.
 What would’ve taken me and Sherry several more weekends to accomplish was knocked out by our contractor’s crew in less than a week.
 For each of the four shower/tub surrounds we chose white subway tile for the walls (simple, classic, affordable, and it’s a tile that falls back and won’t compete with the bolder patterned floor tile that we chose for each room).
 So this post is mostly going to focus on the floors in each space since we’ve covered our adventures in subway tile here and here already.

 But as for the subway tile we used, we went with this affordable 3 x 6″ subway tile installed in a standard running bond pattern (the same stuff we used and loved on the beach house’s kitchen backsplash).
-And the two master showers got this white herringbone on the floor, which added a hint of interest to that surface without being too crazy busy.
+And the two en-suite showers got this white herringbone on the floor, which added a hint of interest to that surface without being too crazy busy.

 We showed you all of the floor tile selections in this post about how we chose our tile, cabinets, and paint colors.
-But we did make one last minute change to the plan from that post: we swapped the two master bathroom tile choices (seen in the two photos above) because the marble-looking tile ended up pairing better with the blue-green doors than the pink ones.
+But we did make one last minute change to the plan from that post: we swapped the two en-suite bathroom tile choices (seen in the two photos above) because the marble-looking tile ended up pairing better with the blue-green doors than the pink ones.
 As much planning as you do beforehand, there’s really nothing like seeing the tile in the space next to the items that are in there, hence that last minute swap.

-We mentioned in that same post that we limited ourselves to larger tiles with interesting patterns, rather than smaller mosaics because we knew it would help the process go faster (we LOVE our pink house master bathroom floor, but it took us forever and a day).
+We mentioned in that same post that we limited ourselves to larger tiles with interesting patterns, rather than smaller mosaics because we knew it would help the process go faster (we LOVE our pink house main bathroom floor, but it took us forever and a day).
 But even within that larger-tile parameter, we learned that some tiles were faster, easier, and more foolproof to lay than others.
 We LOVE how all of them turned out in the end, but there are some that gave us more difficulty (and took much longer to install) than others.
 So if speed and ease are an important factor when it comes to picking tile, or if you’re a newbie tiler and want to choose something that’s simple & straightforward, this post should help.